The National School Lunch Program (NSLP) is a federally-assisted meal program operating in

 Phone: 734-282-7171

-NOTE: This agency has a "SPECIAL NEEDS FUND" that helps with a variety of chores and home
+NOTE: This agency has an ANGEL FUND" that helps with a variety of chores and home repairs (depending on

 State Disability Assistance

-a disabled person who lives with you.
-Contact your local Department of Human Services agency to
+care of a disabled person who lives with you.
+Contact your local Department of Human Services agency to apply.

 NOTE: